dcorre/gmadet/docs/machine_learning.rst

 .. code-block:: console

-   gmadet-sim data/  --result gmadet_sim --telescope your-telescope-alias --ntrans 100 --magrange 14 23 --zp 30
+   gmadet-sim data/  --results gmadet_sim --telescope your-telescope-alias --ntrans 100 --magrange 14 23 --zp 30

 Replace:

 * ``your-telescope-alias`` with the alias of your telescope, type ``gmadet-astrometry -h`` to see available ones.

-This will insert 100 sources on each of your image, taking the PSF of each image (or part of image), whose magnitude in the range 14-23 with a zeropoint of 30.
+This will insert 100 sources on each of your image, taking the PSF of each image (or part of image depending on your PSFex configuration file), whose magnitudes lie in the range 14-23 with a zeropoint of 30.

 Results are stored in ``gmadet_sim/*/simulation/``.
-A files named 'simulated_objects.list' will be also created, containing the positions of these new point like sources in the images.
+A file named 'simulated_objects.list' is also created, containing the positions of these new point like sources in the images.

 Type ``gmadet-sim -h`` to see the other arguments you might want to change.